Quick Answer

 *Earnings vary based on battery size, wholesale prices, and number of dispatch events.
 SA typically sees higher earnings due to more volatile wholesale prices.

-How VPP Dispatch Events Work
+How Do VPP Dispatch Events Work?

 Understanding what happens when a VPP "uses" your battery is crucial for deciding whether to join.